Choosing a Canoe for Wildlife Photography (for use with a 500mm lens)

 Length - 14' ; Width (at waterline) - 37.5" ; Depth - 14" ; Weight - 46 lbs (Kevlar Flex Core), 57 lbs (Royalex)

 Tandem.
 I have seen this boat on display at one of the local shops.
 The Kevlar model is very light and easily lifted.
 Unfortunately this boat cost about $2000 so I never tested it.
-Also there is the concern that the Kevlar may crack if it hits a rock or stump.-
+Also there is the concern that the Kevlar may crack if it hits a rock or stump.

-Old Town Camper 15 (originally known as the Pathfinder) - Tested.
+• Old Town Camper 15 (originally known as the Pathfinder) - Tested.

 Length - 14' 10" ; Width (at waterline) - 35.5" ; Depth - 13.5" ; Weight - 57 lbs (Royalex)

 Tandem used as solo.
 I tested this boat on a small lake at Cheraw State Park in South Carolina.
 The boat proved very stable, even without ballast.
 To use a tandem canoe solo you need to sit in the front seat facing the rear of the boat.
 The stern becomes the bow.
 This puts a solo paddler a little closer to the center of the boat for stability.
 The boat is light enough for a single person to car top.
-The only downside is tracking is difficult in a decent wind.
-This is generally the case for most canoes, especially when the extra surface area of the tripod and lens is added to the equation. -
+The only downside is tracking during a decent wind.
+This is generally the case for most canoes, especially when the extra surface area of the tripod and lens is added to the equation.

-Old Town Discovery 169 - Tested.
+• Old Town Discovery 169 - Tested.

 Length - 16' 9" ; Width (at waterline) - 35" ; Depth - 15" ; Weight - 85 lbs (Three Layer Superlinear Polyethylene)

-Wenonah Encounter - Tested.
+• Wenonah Encounter - Tested.

 Length - 17' ; Width (at waterline) - 29" ; Depth - 14" ; Weight - 48 lbs (Kevlar Flex Core)

 Out of the canoes listed above, I settled on the Old Town Camper 15 for use with a tripod and 500mm lens setup.
 It was the most stable and responsive of the canoes I tested (when paddling solo and sitting in the front seat facing the rear).
 Plus it is light enough for me to car top.
-Expect paddling with wind to be difficult.
+I expect paddling with wind to be difficult.

 Important Tips and Notes (specific to canoeing with a tripod and large lens setup)